 – You arrive at the Oslo central station.

-Some Tips For Your Train From Copenhagen To Oslo
+Some Tips for Your Train Travel from Copenhagen To Oslo

 If you have any experience traveling in Scandinavia whatsoever you would know that trains are clean and quick here.